askesvane/VisualAnalytics/assignment4_ClassificationBenchmark/README.md

 python lr-mnist.py --test_size 0.25
 ```
 __Neural network classifier__ <br>
 Run the script 'nn-mnist.py'.
 As in the previous script, you can specify the size of the test dataset (the default is 0.25).
-Additionally, you can specify up to three hidden layers (seperated by space e.g. '40 30 20').
+Additionally, you can specify up to three hidden layers (separated by space e.g. '40 30 20').
 The input layer has 64 and the output layer 10.
-These should not be specified at the commandline.
+These should not be specified at the command line.
 The default is no hidden layers.
 However, I will recommend two hidden layers, 32 and 16.
 The number of epochs can also be specified (the default is 1000).

 ```bash
 python nn-mnist.py --test_size 0.25 --layers 32 16 --epochs 1000